Mondonno/CustomPopUps.iOS/README.md

 **Custom popups examples/library for Xamarin.iOS framework.**

+**Hot note**:
+Beacause of Microsoft is depreacting Xamarin as 2022 we will add a support for new MAUI, If it will be necesarry.

 You might have thought in the past: is there any great yet simple library to make custom popups in Xamarin.IOS and animate then?
 Well, you've just found it!

 ## Features